JoshuaMichaelHall654/Single-Qubit-Simulator/README.md

 # Single Qubit Simulator (C++/React)

 Web-based single-qubit simulator with a C++ backend compiled to WebAssembly and integrated into a React UI.
-Focuses on API design across the JS/Wasm boundary, performance-oriented numeric computation, and a clean interactive interface.
+Focuses on API design across the JS/Wasm boundary, performance-oriented computation, and a clean interactive interface.

 # What does it do?

-This program allows the user to take a single qubit state quantum system (aka any two level quantum system) as input and apply several quantum operators, simulating the output state.
+This program allows the user to take a single qubit (i.e., any two-level quantum system) as input and apply several quantum operators, simulating the output state.
-These operators include quantum gate operators as well as the Pauli spin\* and rotation matricies.
+These operators include Hadamard gate and the Pauli matrices (spin and rotation).

-\*Note that just because they are called "Pauli spin", that does not mean they can only be used on systems with spin.
-They can be used on any two level quantum system.

 ## Feature Status: